10 Ways to Improve School Lunches

 In short, implementing salad bars in schools is an effective way to improve school lunches.

 In addition to salad bars, there are other ways to improve school lunches.
-Schools should consider serving whole-grain foods such as brown rice, whole-wheat pasta and 100% whole-grain bread and tortillas.
+Consider serving whole-grain foods such as brown rice, whole-wheat pasta and 100% whole-grain bread and tortillas.
 These foods contain more fiber and essential nutrients.

-If you're asking how we can improve school lunches, one way is to remove certain types of products.
+If you're wondering how to improve school lunches, one way is to remove certain types of products.
 Processed food and unhealthy ingredients contain a lot of added sugars, fats, sodium and other additives.

 Because many processed foods lack important nutrients, eliminating them from lunch menus can help ensure that students are getting the vitamins and minerals they need to stay healthy.
 This would likely lead to an overall improvement in students’ learning performance as well as their physical health.